Myths about neutering

 No - only overfeeding and under-exercising cause obesity.

 Neutering has so many other health benefits for your pet, from preventing cancer to reducing their instinct to roam away from home.
+Once neutered they are likely to need fewer calories, so speak to your vet or vet nurse who will advise you on the best diet to feed your pet.
 If you’re worried about your pet’s weight, there are much more effective things you can do instead of avoiding getting them neutered:

 Dogs: adult dogs need fewer calories than puppies, so make sure you’re feeding your dog the right food for their stage in life.
 We’ve got more advice on the best way to keep your dog at their healthy weight.